brianleroux/wtfjs/node-code-blog/README.md

 node-code-blog
 ===

-A pure JavaScript code blog backed up by Git and Node: **v0.1.96**.
+A pure JavaScript code blog backed up by Git and Node **v0.1.96**.
 Everything you need (_and nothin you do not_) to get a simple coder friendly blog up and running _super fast_.

 Features
 ---